Should I explore my sexuality?

 Many people's sexual feelings and attractions can change over the course of their lives.
 In other words, who you're most attracted to today might not be the same as who you'll be eyeing five years from now.
 While this may seem to complicate matters, the good news is that you'll have the freedom to explore sexual attractions as they arise; just because you might experiment with women now doesn't mean you won't ever kiss a man again (or vice versa).
 Staying in touch with your feelings, and reflecting upon them often, will help ensure that that you are doing what's best for you now and in years to come.

 Questioning your sexual orientation or sexual identity is by no means a sign of a problem; however some people do find that speaking with a counselor can help clarify desires, attractions, and issues of identity.
-If you're at Columbia, and think that talking to someone would be helpful, you can make an appointment at Counseling and Psychological Services (CPS) by calling x4-2878.
-The Columbia Queer Alliance also has lots of information about different on-campus resources you can turn to if you want to become involved in or further explore the LGBTQ community.
-You can also check out the related Go Ask Alice!
+For more information on how to become involved in or further explore the LGBTQ community, check out the related Go Ask Alice!
 Q&As below.

 While you may feel confused about your attractions right now, you should know that your feelings are completely normal, as is exploring them.
 Enjoy!